Optimization and Identification of Lattice Quantizers: Identification of Exact Lattices

 \section{Identification of Exact Lattices}

 When a numerical lattice optimization algorithm terminates, the result is a generator matrix with numerical entries.
 Such matrices can be used to numerically estimate various lattice parameters, such as the NSM, packing radius, and covering radius.
-They do not, however, offer any geometrical insights about for example symmetries or algebraic construction methods.
+They do not immediately offer any geometrical insights about for example symmetries or algebraic construction methods, nor do they enable any efficient search strategies such as the closest point algorithms in \cite[Ch.~20]{conway99splag}, but they can pave the way for such progress if their underlying exact forms can be identified.
 Therefore, the algorithm's outputs should if possible be refined.
 We do this in three steps: first, computing and visualizing the theta series; second, replacing the numerically defined lattice with a similar but exact lattice, whose theta series has a certain desired form; and third, checking the obtained exact lattice for consistency.